Shane-33/Hardware-Security-Analysis/README.md

 The rowhammer problem is described in Yoongu Kim et al's paper, "[Flipping Bits in Memory Without Accessing Them: An Experimental Study of DRAM Disturbance Errors](http://users.ece.cmu.edu/~yoonguk/papers/kim-isca14.pdf)" (2014).

 ## Directory Structure
--src
--tests

-## Building and Running the Tests

 The repository follows the following directory structure:

 - **src**: Contains the source code files for the project.